SchapplM/robsynth-paper_iftommwc2019_invkinfuncred/paper/review/IFToMM-WC_ikfr_Review.md

   * Satz dazu ergänzt

 * [x] In the text, it is said that \"alpha\" is reciprocal Euler angles.
 It is not clear in what sense such reciprocity emerges.
-  * Klargestellt: Reziprozität bezieht sich auf die Kombination zweier Euler-Winkel.
+  * Klargestellt: Reziprozität bezieht sich auf die Kombination zweier Euler-Winkel-Sätze.

 * [N] The authors said \"degree of freedom which can be set arbitrarily\".
 If I consider that the last angle is arbitrary, thus I do not have a problem with redundancies.
 Please review this sentence and make it clear.
   * Zusatz: DoF of Operational Space
   * Review-Kommentar geht am Inhalt vorbei: Die Redundanz ist kein Problem, sondern etwas, was man mathematisch bestmöglich beschreiben möchte, um es auszunutzen.

-* The matrix \"P\"psi\" in Equation 21 is different from the \"P\"n\" in equation 14.
+* [x] The matrix \"P\"psi\" in Equation 21 is different from the \"P\"n\" in equation 14.
 It is not clear.
+  * weiter ausgeführt.
+Text jetzt hoffentlich verständlicher.

-* The term \"regarded\", is not used, as well as several words along the text.
+* [x] The term \"regarded\", is not used, as well as several words along the text.
 Please use scientific writing.
+  * regarded entfernt.
+Weitere "unwissenschaftliche Sprache" wird beim kritischen Lesen am Ende nochmal geprüft.

 * [x] Equation 27 shows the transpose of R matrix.
 The \"T\" identification, for transposition, should be added.
   * Stapel-Operator noch ausführlicher und konkret auf Rotationsmatrizen erklärt.
 Mehr auf Dimensionen eingegangen.